Kobeyvines/airbnb_analysis_nairobi/README.md

 *   Do professionally managed listings have better reviews/ratings (if available)?

-*   What percentage of listings are professionally managed vs. individual?
+*   What percentage of listings are professionally managed vs. individual? tick

-*   Do professional hosts charge more or less than individual hosts?
+*   Do professional hosts charge more or less than individual hosts? tick

 *   Is there a relationship between professional management and cancellation strictness?